HKU-BAL/Clair3/README.md

       --print_ref_calls         Show reference calls (0/0) in vcf file, default: disable.
       --include_all_ctgs        Call variants on all contigs, otherwise call in chr{1..22,X,Y} and {1..22,X,Y}, default: disable.
       --gvcf                    Enable GVCF output, default: disable.
+      --use_whatshap_for_intermediate_phasing
+                                Phase high-quality heterozygous variants using whatshap for full-alignment model calling, default: enable.
+      --use_longphase_for_intermediate_phasing
+                                Phase high-quality heterozygous variants using longphase for full-alignment model calling, default: disable.
+      --use_whatshap_for_final_output_phasing
+                                Phase the output variants using whatshap, default: disable.
+      --use_longphase_for_final_output_phasing
+                                Phase the output variants using longphase, default: disable.
+      --use_whatshap_for_final_output_haplotagging
+                                Haplotag input BAM using output phased variants using whatshap, default: disable.
       --enable_phasing          Output phased variants using whatshap, default: disable.
       --longphase_for_phasing   Use longphase for phasing, default: enable.
       --disable_c_impl          Disable C implement with cffi for pileup and full-alignment create tensor, default: enable.